RinaHsiu/R-Jfunlab/Glossary-3.md

 	•	PB (Petabyte) – massive warehouse, used for companies that store tons of data.

 So, think of MB, GB, and the others as different-sized boxes that help us measure how much stuff we can fit in our devices!
 The bigger the box (like GB or TB), the more fun things we can store.

+---
+## #25 Inside a PC

+Inside a desktop PC, there are several important components that work together to make the computer run.
+Here’s a look at the main parts and what they do:

+1. Motherboard

+	•	Description: This is like the “central hub” of the computer.
+All other components connect to the motherboard, allowing them to communicate.
+	•	Function: It holds the CPU, RAM, and other key components and connects everything with circuits (like roads) so data can travel between them.

+2. CPU (Central Processing Unit)

+	•	Description: Often called the “brain” of the computer.
+	•	Function: The CPU processes instructions and performs calculations to run programs.
+It handles everything from opening a file to running games.

+3. RAM (Random Access Memory)

+	•	Description: This is your computer’s short-term memory.
+	•	Function: RAM temporarily holds data and instructions that the CPU needs while the computer is on.
+For example, when you’re playing a game, it keeps important game data in RAM so the CPU can access it quickly.
+When you turn off your computer, everything in RAM is erased.

+4. Storage Drive (HDD or SSD)

+	•	HDD (Hard Disk Drive): Uses spinning disks to store data.
+It’s slower but can hold a lot of data.
+	•	SSD (Solid State Drive): Uses memory chips to store data.
+It’s faster and more reliable, but usually more expensive than HDDs.
+	•	Function: This is where all your files, programs, and operating system are stored.
+Unlike RAM, the data here isn’t erased when you turn off your computer.

+5. Power Supply Unit (PSU)

+	•	Description: This is the “power source” for the computer.
+	•	Function: The PSU takes power from the outlet and converts it to the type and amount of power needed by each component in the computer.
+It ensures each part gets enough energy to run.

+6. GPU (Graphics Processing Unit)

+	•	Description: Also called a graphics card, this handles the display of images and video.
+	•	Function: The GPU is designed to process complex graphics calculations quickly, making it essential for gaming, video editing, and other visually intensive tasks.

+7. Cooling System (Fans, Heatsinks, and Sometimes Liquid Cooling)

+	•	Description: Computers generate heat, especially the CPU and GPU.
+	•	Function: The cooling system keeps the computer’s components from overheating.
+Fans and heatsinks pull heat away, and some high-performance computers use liquid cooling for even better temperature control.

+8. Case

+	•	Description: The case is the physical box that holds and protects all the internal components.
+	•	Function: It keeps everything in place and provides space for airflow, which helps with cooling.

+Summary of Main Parts

+	•	Motherboard: Central hub connecting all parts.
+	•	CPU: Brain of the computer, handles processing.
+	•	RAM: Short-term memory for active tasks.
+	•	Storage Drive: Long-term storage for files and programs.
+	•	Power Supply (PSU): Provides power to all components.
+	•	GPU: Handles graphics and video processing.
+	•	Cooling System: Keeps parts from overheating.
+	•	Case: Protects and organizes everything.

+These parts all work together, allowing you to run applications, store files, and use your computer smoothly!